SISE-Web-Development-Environments/assignment2-itai-alisa/README.md

 ## Additional Functionality
 * Hourglass - eating the hour glass adding to 10 seconds to the game time.
 * Special Food - Appears every 10 seconds for a five-second interval.
 Eating will result in either adding 50 points or reducing 25 points (random).
+* Visual Effects - Appears when the user wins or loses in the game on the canvas.